-Boat owners, there are standard marine insurance coverages you can expect to need for your watercraft.
+Boat owners, there is standard marine insurance coverage you can expect to need for your watercraft.
 These include:

 Option One: Agreed Value.
 In the event of a total loss, this coverage pays the agreed value shown on the declarations page of your policy, regardless of the craft’s actual cash value at the time of loss (less any applicable deductible).

 Option Two: Actual Cash Value.
 In the event of a total loss, this coverage pays the lesser of the actual cash value at the time of loss less the policy deductible or the market value you provided for the watercraft.
 Actual cash value is determined by the market value, age, and condition of the watercraft at the time of loss.